caldermf/modular-reduction/README.md

 print([term.word for term in result.terms])
 ```

 At the moment, this is the package’s direct high-level API for modular reduction of unipotent representations.
-For general types, computing the full reduction of an arbitrary unipotent representation still requires the relevant coefficients in Lusztig’s formula.
+For general types, computing the full reduction of an arbitrary unipotent representation still requires the relevant coefficients in Lusztig’s formula, which we have not yet implemented here.

 ## Development And Tests